ory/fosite/README.md

 ## Installation

-You will need [Go](https://golang.org) installed on your machine and it is required that you have set up your GOPATH environment variable.
+[Go 1.5+](https://golang.org) must be installed on your system and it is required that you have set up your GOPATH environment variable.

 ```